AntonisGkortzis/UnitTestingDemoProject/README.md

     </configuration>
 </plugin>
 ```

+*Important:* Coveralls is free only for public repositories.

 ## Contributing
 You are more than welcome to contribute in this project.
 Just have in mind that the repository aims at providing an overview of unit testing functionality and Continuous Integration plug-ins related to testing.